-The unprecedented shift in deposit mix through the decade long cycle of historically low rates - specifically moving from time deposits to nonmaturity deposits ("NMD") - has continued through the pandemic era.
-NMD funding represents a significantly higher portion of the deposit portfolio than it historically did in the decades leading up to the Great Recession.
+The unprecedented shift in share/deposit mix through the decade long cycle of historically low rates - specifically moving from term accounts to non-maturity accounts (NMA) - has continued through the pandemic era.
+NMA funding - share drafts, regular shares, money market accounts - represents a significantly higher portion of the share/deposit portfolio than it historically did in the decades leading up to the Great Recession.

-The movement of deposits during the prior rising rate environment did not follow past cycles, and migration back into time deposits did not materialize.
-We may not see NMD and time deposits converge again.
-The gap between NMD and time deposits could narrow but likely not cross in the future.
+The movement of shares/deposits during the prior rising rate environment did not follow past cycles, and migration back into term accounts did not materialize.

-As rates move higher, we expect, as in the past, the "migration" or outflow of NMD into more rate sensitive accounts, potentially outside of the banking industry.
-Or the NMD accounts themselves may become increasingly more rate sensitive, driving further deposit competition in an attempt to both retain at-risk deposits and attract new funds.
+As rates move higher, we expect, as in the past, the "migration" or outflow of NMA into more rate sensitive accounts, potentially outside of the banking industry.
+Or, the NMA accounts themselves may become increasingly more rate sensitive - driving further share/deposit competition in an attempt to both retain at-risk shares/deposits and attract new funds.

-Consumers may choose to stay short with their deposit investments in a rising rate environment and may be more willing to move cash reserves in pursuit of higher rates and returns through alternative investments.
+Consumers may choose to stay short with their share/deposit investments in a rising rate environment and may be more willing to move cash reserves in pursuit of higher rates and returns.

-Consumers are expected to have less loyalty for term deposits to an institution than in the past.
+Consumers are expected to have less loyalty for term accounts to an institution than in the past.
 Early withdraw penalties are not viewed as a deterrent to pulling money out prior to maturity.

-We are seeing a generational transition in consumer behavior moving away from time deposits even in a rising rate environment.
+We are seeing a generational transition in consumer behavior moving away from term accounts even in a rising rate environment.
 Younger generations are anticipated to have differing savings preferences and desires compared to older generations.
 However, older generations may hold on to excess liquidity.

-The likelihood of rate sensitive funding moving out of the traditional banking system has quickened as the adoption of digital banking accelerated during pandemic lockdowns, and competition has intensified with non-traditional market participants.
-We anticipate bank assets will continue to grow, and therefore, institutions may have to continue to utilize non-core sources to fill the funding gap.
+The likelihood of rate sensitive funding moving out of the traditional banking system has quickened as the adoption of digital banking accelerated during pandemic lockdowns and competition has intensified with non-traditional market participants.

-Historically, deposit prices have lagged

-federal fund rate increases while cost of borrowings are market rate sensitive and will move more quickly as rates rise (or fall).
+We anticipate credit union assets will continue to grow, and therefore institutions may have to continue to utilize non-core sources to fill the funding gap.
+Historically, share/deposit prices have lagged federal fund rate increases while cost of borrowings are market rate sensitive and will move more quickly as rates rise (or fall).
 However, wholesale funding can be much cheaper than retail money at the margin.

-Analyzing the potential impact of deposit migration is essential to managing overall cost of funds as we move through the ongoing series of rate hikes expected to continue into 2023.
+Analyzing the potential impact of share/deposit migration is essential to managing overall cost of funds as we move through the ongoing series of rate hikes expected into 2023.

-Evaluating the marginal cost of attracting new or retaining existing core deposits versus utilizing a wholesale funding strategy will be critical.
-This will demonstrate the impact of pricing up existing funds or bringing in new money in both an increasing rate environment and competitive deposit market.
+Evaluating the marginal cost of attracting new or retaining existing core shares/deposits versus utilizing a wholesale funding strategy will be critical.
+This will demonstrate the impact of pricing up existing funds or bringing in new money in both an increasing rate environment and competitive share/deposit market.

 Does your funding strategy take into account the above considerations?
-When considering the future funding mix, are retail time deposits a dying product?

-Institutions must be diligent in managing the rate structure of NMD accounts and understand the impact to funding costs as rates rise.
+When considering the future funding mix, are retail share certificates a dying product?
+Institutions must be diligent in managing the rate structure of NMA accounts and understand the impact to funding costs as rates rise.

 Have you considered how wholesale funding may fit into your overall liability funding plan and strategy going forward?
-FHLBank advances may be an attractive alternative to deposit funding as well as provide a hedge against rising rates.
+FHLBank advances may be an attractive alternative to share/deposit funding, as well as provide a hedge against rising rates.

 An additional consideration in your on-balance sheet funding strategy is the impact of rising rates on the valuation of your securities portfolio.
 A further increase in rates will continue to have a negative effect on the value of your securities.
+How will this change your view for a liquidity perspective?
+Will you be willing to realize losses to provide